VoxaAI/voxa/docs/dialogflow-platforms.rst

 The ``DialogflowPlatform`` for voxa has available some of the core functionalities to send to your chatbot in responses.
 For now, you can integrate:

 - Account Linking buttons
 You need to include in your controller the following field: ``facebookAccountLink``, which takes a URL to go into the account linking flow.
+For more information about the account linking flow, check how to add a `Log In Button <https://developers.facebook.com/docs/messenger-platform/send-messages/buttons#login>`_, and `Account Linking <https://developers.facebook.com/docs/messenger-platform/identity/account-linking>`_.

 .. code-block:: javascript